tapfortap/Documentation/PhoneGap.md

 ```

 #### showInterstitial()
 This shows an interstitial ad.
-Remember that you must call prepareInterstital() once
-before calling showInterstitial().
-Afterwards you only need to call showInterstial()
+Calling showing automatically prepares the next interstital, so you do not need to call prepare again.
-to show a new interstitial ad.

 Usage: